-Cited as ‘one of Australia’s true creative originals’ in a recent national survey of the performing arts, David is the recipient of numerous project and career awards for his work as a director, designer, writer and actor in live performance and new media.
-Distinguished by collaborations with media arts pioneer Jeffrey Shaw, visual artists William Kelly and Callum Morton, choreographer Shimizu Shinjin and theatre director, Kim Kwang Lim, his practice interests include the body, the digital realm and public space.
-In 1995, he co-founded not yet it’s difficult (NYID), one of Australia’s leading interdisciplinary arts companies.
+Cited as ‘one of Australia’s true creative originals’ in a national survey of the performing arts, David is the recipient of numerous career awards, grants and commissions from local, state, national and international entities for his work as a director, designer, writer and actor in live performance and new media.
+Distinguished by collaborations with media artist Jeffrey Shaw, visual artists William Kelly, Callum Morton and Su-san Cohn, choreographer Shimizu Shinjin and theatre director, Kim Kwang Lim, his practice interests include the body, the digital realm, the politics of power and public space.
+He is founding Artistic Director of not yet it’s difficult (NYID), one of Australia’s seminal interdisciplinary arts companies.

 Working with Technology/Making Technology Work edited by Glenn D’Cruz and Gorkem Acaroglu, Australasian Drama Studies #65 (Australia, 2014)